Is Trump Keeping His Promise To Donate His Presidential Salary?

 — Marc R Gagné MAPP ???? (@OttLegalRebels) March 13, 2017

-In addition, the 70-year-old president in an interview with Lesley Stahl on 60 Minutes in November had insisted that he would not take a salary if he won the elections.
+In addition, the 70-year-old president in an interview with Lesley Stahl on 60 Minutes in November insisted that he would not take a salary if he won the election.

 “I’m not going to take the salary.
 I think I have to by law take $1, so I’ll take $1 a year.”

-Aides of the president had also reiterated that the billionaire businessman was not going to collect a salary.
-Spokeswoman, Sarah Huckabee Sanders had revealed that Trump would either donate his salary to a charity or return it back to the Treasury Department.
+Aides of the president also reiterated that the billionaire businessman was not going to collect a salary.
+Spokeswoman Sarah Huckabee Sanders revealed that Trump would either donate his salary to a charity or return it to the Treasury Department.

 “He is required to get a paycheck but will be giving it back to the treasury or donating.”